linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 In the infrastructure layer, we create an Authenticator to implement the IAuthenticator interface.
 This is where we include dependencies on Microsoft.AspNetCore.Identity as well as all other dependencies we will be using.

+* Use dependency injection for any required objects / services / managers... etc
+* Include helper method to generate JSON Web Token

+&nbsp;

 &nbsp;
 {: .present-before-paste}